Updated: May 7, 2021

 - Pick up after the pet, including proper bagging and disposal of waste.

-- Navigate the features and controls of the Wag! app and perform the appropriate in-app actions associated with each walk (i.e., starting/ending a walk).
+- Navigate the features and controls of the Wag! app and perform the appropriate in-app actions associated with each service (i.e., starting/ending a service).

 - Be attentive while performing a service, with full focus on the pet.

 Pet Caregivers who utilize the Wag! platform to provide pet care services should perform these services on their own or, under the terms of the Pet Care Provider Platform Use Agreement, a subcontracted party by the Pet Caregiver if such party is also registered as a Pet Caregiver on the Wag! platform.
 In the event that a Pet Caregiver brings another person on a service, this person must be at least 18-years old, and the Pet Caregiver should maintain control of the pet during the entirety of the service and should not allow any third parties into the home of the Pet Parent.

 We encourage Pet Parents to communicate and engage with Pet Caregivers solely through the Wag! app or our website.
 Remember that Pet Caregivers may have questions and it is good practice to communicate directly when these questions arise.
 We encourage Pet Parents to keep their mobile devices close during a service engagement.
 The Wag! app has user safety features that allow you to communicate with Pet Caregivers safely and conveniently.
 We also encourage Pet Parents to change lockbox codes often and not to share personal information, including phone numbers.
 When changing your lockbox code, also remember to update this information within the Wag! app to ensure upcoming Pet Caregivers have the information they need.